toaderflorin/whatisreal/_posts/2021-05-20-gauge-symmetry.markdown

 date:   2019-07-10 09:13:11 +0300
 image: "/images/hopf2.jpg"
 ---
 Not that long ago Lawrence Krauss appeared on Rogan's podcast and we got [this](https://www.youtube.com/watch?v=YP-tPE7WO64) as a result.
-It also didn't take Eric Weinstein long to decide this explanation wasn't good or intuitive enough, so he thought of [explaining gauge symmetry](https://www.youtube.com/watch?v=2xiEEtoa-_4) it in terms of [fiber bundles](https://en.wikipedia.org/wiki/Fiber_bundle) and he brought up a [Hopf fibration](https://en.wikipedia.org/wiki/Hopf_fibration) to exemplify.

-An artist's impression of this mathematical object would look something like this:
+It also didn't take Eric Weinstein long to decide this explanation wasn't good or intuitive enough, so he thought of [explaining gauge symmetry](https://www.youtube.com/watch?v=2xiEEtoa-_4) it in terms of [fiber bundles](https://en.wikipedia.org/wiki/Fiber_bundle) and he brought up a [Hopf fibration](https://en.wikipedia.org/wiki/Hopf_fibration) to exemplify (an artist's impression of this mathematical object would look something like this).

 ![crowd](/images/hopf2.jpg){:class="img-responsive"}

 To people struggling to understand the concept, I doubt it's much help.
 Also the fact that we're calling it gauge invariance (or gauge symmetry) isn't helping either because what we should be calling it is *local phase invariance* the term *gauge* to Hermann Weyl and it comes from various railroad gauges who was trying to do something Einstein did with his theory of general relativity and show that a quantum theory of electromagnetism would be invariant under arbitrary scale changes, but this turned out to be wrong.